Citizen Police Academy 2025 Spring Session:

-The mission of the Citizen Police Academy is to educate citizens about the policies, functions, and services of the Jonesboro Police Department in an effort to encourage a partnership with the community that will enable community-led problem-solving and “Bridge the Gap” for positive police and community interaction.
-The department will benefit from the academy by being afforded a better understanding of the views and concerns of our community, making us more accountable to the public that we serve.
+The mission of the Citizen Police Academy is to educate citizens about the policies, functions, and services of the Jonesboro Police Department to encourage a partnership with the community that will enable community-led problem-solving and “Bridge the Gap” for positive police and community interaction.
+The department will benefit from the academy by better understanding the views and concerns of our community, making us more accountable to the public we serve.

 Since its inception in 2015, the Jonesboro Police Department Citizen Police Academy has graduated over 350 citizens from the program.